supa-modo/financeFlow-backend/BACKEND_GUIDE.md

 - `logout`: Logs out a user by clearing the JWT cookie
 - `getCurrentUser`: Returns the current authenticated user's information
 - `updatePassword`: Updates a user's password
+- `updateProfile`: Updates a user's profile information
+- `forgotPassword`: Sends a password reset email with a reset token
+- `resetPassword`: Resets a user's password using a valid token

 ### Financial Source Controller (to be implemented)